rollforbugs/cscslackbot/docs/plugins.md

 This is a required attribute for **ALL** plugins.

-The name should probably match the name of the module you're developing the plugin in, but it doesn't _need_ to.
+The name should match the name of the module you're developing the plugin in.
+If it doesn't, the configuration system will break as it is currently written.

 _If the name is not present, the system will **not** register the plugin at all, but it will be possible to use the class you made as a template.
 In fact, this